 top of page

-Yes, we insist on site visits for venues or private residences that we have not worked with before.
-It's important to be aware of any slopes, overhanging cables check access etc. in advance of a tipi set up.
-We provide this service free.
+Yes, we always recommend our free site visits, especially for garden set ups, or outdoor venues/fields, that we haven't worked with before.
+It's important to be aware of any slopes, overhanging cables, underground pipe work and we will also need to check access etc. in advance of a tipi set up.
+We provide this service free of charge and can advise you of the best layout option for your wedding or event.

 We try to set up either Wednesday or Thursday so the tipis are ready for you by Friday lunchtime.
-This is something you will need to pre-organise with your venue in advance.
+This is something you will need to pre-organise with your venue in advance, depending on our availability each week.
 Once the tipis are handed over, they are then your responsibility.

 We collect the tipis the morning after the wedding or event has finished, at around 11:30am weather permitting.